meowmeowhappykitten/RubyNoteGollum/Ruby-on-Rails.md

 -delete links with <%= link_to "Destroy", tweet, method: :delete %>

 -partials are how we reuse view code.
 Their files start with an underscore

+-app = app-specific code; lib = shared code; vendor = 3rd party code; in production these locations get fingerprints (md5 codes) which help to cache/version them because fingerprint only changes when file changes; asset_path will include fingerprint in .erb file

+-by default, sassy css is used in rails -- supports nesting css

+-You also get CoffeeScript, a programming language that compiles into javascript; can make toggle fields,

+-To precompile all files into /public/assets (on your server) run $ rake assets:precompile   and will minify your code (save loading time)

+###Sprockets //=
+-tells application to grab jquery framework and include it all at this point in the file
+//= require jquery   include the jQuery framework JavaScript
+//= require jquery_ujs include Rails specific unobtrusive JavaScript
+//= require_tree /   include all files in this directory

 ###Input Helpers
 f.text_area (renders multiline text area)